facelessuser/ScopeHunter/docs/src/markdown/installation.md

 1. Quit Sublime Text.

 2. Open a terminal and enter the following.
-For dependencies replace the url with the appropriate URL, and the appropriate folder to check it out to:
+For dependencies replace the URL with the appropriate URL, and the appropriate folder to check it out to:

     ```
     cd /path/to/Sublime Text 3/Packages